 - Contact events triggered when two colliders start or stop having contact points.

-- Proximity events triggered when one sensor collider and another collider start of step touching.
+- Intersection events triggered when one sensor collider and another collider start or stop touching.

 In order to listen to these physics events, we need to: